hturnbull93/hturnbull93/README.md

 - A 16 week intensive programming bootcamp.
 - The training is primarily self-led, encouraging students to develop solutions to problems by themselves, in pairs, and in teams.
-- The course champions Agile/XP methodologies and practices, such as pair programming, TDD and OOD.
+- Makers champions Agile/XP methodologies and practices, such as pair programming, TDD and OOD.
-- The course took place during the COVID-19 lockdown, so it pivoted entirely to remote working, which I have become very familiar with.
+- I have become familiar with remote learning, as the course pivoted to remote work during the COVID-19 lockdown.

 ### FreeCodeCamp (2018 - Present)